-The struggle for civil rights and racial equality in the U.S. during the 1950s and 60s is important for children to learn about.
-But milestones in The Civil Rights Movement often involved violence, so you’ll want age-appropriate books that tell the story.
-The best titles also spark a child’s interest to learn more.
-Here are books in two age groups that shed light on important people and issues from the movement.
+The struggle for civil rights and racial equality in the U.S. during the 1950s and 1960s is important for children to learn about.
+Milestones in The Civil Rights Movement often involve violence, so you’ll want age-appropriate books that tell the story.
+The best titles also spark a child’s interest to learn more, so be willing to talk with kids, ask open-ended questions, and find answers when they are not immediately known.
+Here are books that shed light on important people and issues from the movement.
 Pick them up to read aloud or recommend to independent readers.

 The Youngest Marcher: The Story of Audrey Faye Hendricks, A Young Civil Rights Activist

 by Cynthia Levinson

 Hendricks was only 9 years old in 1963 when Dr. Martin Luther King, Jr. called on children to march against unjust laws.
 She was the youngest person to be arrested during the protest and she spent a week in jail.
 Hendricks’ story inspires children to believe their actions can make a difference.